pinklite/credit-card-validate/README.md

 Following card types are currently build in:
 - American Express
-- Dinners Club
+- Diners Club
 - Discover
 - JCB
 - Maestro
-- Master card
+- MasterCard
 - Visa

 You can get various information from classes from static methods: